orzmlx/Hockey/README.md

-Data ming competition for  LINHAC 2025
+Data mining competition for  LINHAC 2025